Commercial Fishing and Shipping Injuries in Hammond, Oregon

 The Jones Act is a statutory remedy passed in the 1920s that allows seamen injured while working to sue for negligence damages if the employer failed to provide a safe working environment or use reasonable care to prevent injuries.
 Seamen can recover under the Jones Act even if the vessel was docked at the time of the accident.
 The Jones Act has a lower burden of proof than most personal injury claims.
 The crewman only needs to show that the employer’s negligence played some role, however slight, in causing the injury.
 Recovery under the Jones Act is limited to past and future loss of income, medical expenses, pain and suffering, and disability.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing Hammond seaman against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206-624-8844 or through this website.